containerbuildsystem/cachi2/CONTRIBUTING.md

 ## Release schedule

-This project follows a two-week release cycle.
-Note that a release might be skipped if there's no significant changes to release.
+This project follows a weekly release schedule, with planned releases every Tuesday.
+If there is no significant content to ship on a given release day, we may skip it.
+Urgent bug and security fixes are released promptly as needed at the team’s discretion.
+Should we encounter any CI issues on the day of a release, we either release immediately after the issue is resolved or skip the release based on the nature of the changes (urgent vs regular).